Nicolas-C-G/SendDataOverNfc/README.md

 # Send Data Over Nfc

-This sample project is in kotlin and send data between two androids devices with android version >= Oreo.
+This sample project is in kotlin and sends data between two androids devices running android version >= Oreo.

 The HceInspector interact with NfcReaderInspector over ISO-DEP (ISO 14443-4).